 Look out for someone within your industry

 Since there are so many creative agencies to choose from, it can be difficult to select the right one.
-If you’re looking for a B2B tech marketing agency, you’re in luck.
+You’re in luck if you’re looking for a B2B tech marketing agency.
 To assist you in reaching your goals, they have an intimate understanding of the landscape.
 Seek advice from coworkers and close friends if you’re unsure about where to begin.

 If it doesn’t work, try searching online.
 It’s important to keep in mind that while working with a local agency is handy, you may be better served by working with a firm that is a little further away.
-Getting people to work together isn’t nearly as difficult as it used to be, thanks to technological advances.
+Thanks to technological advances, getting people to work together isn’t nearly as difficult as it used to be.

 Find out if they have enough expertise